Previous chapter | Index | Next chapter

 The other disciples avoided him.
 Lan Wangji kept oddly quiet among the Gusulan group, silent in the face of their unjust treatment, surrounded at all time by half a dozen white-clad youth.
 Sometimes Wei Wuxian felt eyes on him as he walked through mud and snow.
 When he turned around to look, he would only glimpse Jin Zixuan’s retreating back.

 In a way, his situation was enviable compared to the others’.
 He had a house to keep him from the cold nightly wind.
 He had a hearth and a washing room, a soft couch to rest his weary back on once sleep came to claim him.
-The beta guards who looked over the house hated to see him arrive each night and not know how he had left, but they couldn’t approach the house to check.
-Wen Ruohan would have their heads if he knew that they had come too close to the three omega he kept so securely.
+The zhongyong guards who looked over the house hated to see him arrive each night and not know how he had left, but they couldn’t approach the house to check.
+Wen Ruohan would have their heads if he knew that they had come too close to the three kunze he kept so securely.

 It wasn’t until a week had passed that Wei Wuxian realized he had completely forgotten about Yu Ziyuan’s parting gift.